Today, let’s make a DIY messenger bag from scratch!

 Sew into place so your bag looks like this.
 You should have a large pocket with an extension that will create the messenger bag flap once it’s turned inside out.

 To create more shape to your bag, fold the bottom corner as shown and pin into place.

 When the bottom corner of the bag is sewn, it should look like this.

 Trim the excess of the corner off.
 This will allow your bag to lay nicely when you are done.

-Flip your bag inside out.
-Your bag is already taking shape!
+Your DIY Messenger bag is already taking shape!

 The flap of your bag will be much larger than the body of the bag itself.
 Trim the outer edges so it all lines up and looks nice.